-Black beans have long been a protein-rich staple food of many Latin cultures.
+Black beans have long been a protein-rich staple food of many Latin American cultures.
 Today, black beans are enjoyed by most cultures around the world.
-Learn about black beans, and get some cooking tips before delving into the .
+These beans are packed with flavor and nutritional value.
+While many people associate these beans with dinner time adding black beans to your breakfast can help boost your productivity.
+Learn all about black beans, and get some cooking tips in the following article.

 |•||More Easy Beans: Quick and Tasty Bean, Pea and Lentil Recipes|

 |•||366 Delicious Ways to Cook Rice, Beans, and Grains|

 |•||Magic Beans: 150 Delicious Recipes Featuring Nature's Low-Fat, Nutrient-Rich, Disease-Fighting Powerhouse|